 However, programs such as music, dance, theatre, art, and sometimes writing programs will ask for a supplementary application.

 Every school has different outlines for what they look for in supplementary applications, so be sure to follow the guidelines listed on the school’s website!

 In Canada, not too many universities will ask for an essay on top of an application, but if you’re considering a school in the US, you might want to take notes.
 They usually offer prompts, so feel free to follow them, but go in with a plan.
 Essays for schools are difficult because while you want to be outside of the box, you do have to keep a formal narrative.
 Here are the essay topics for NYU for some insight:

 Some of them are harder than others.
 While prompts may make you feel restricted, there’s always room for creativity.
 Every year schools receive thousands of essays from eager students.
 In order for yours to stick out, pick a topic you know you can hit the word count at, but also make it unique and show off your skills.
 Even if essay writing is not your “thing”, anyone can write from the heart and produce something unique to them.

-At the end of the day, university applications are no one’s fun activity.
-However, if you have big dreams and want to experience the world, university might be your only shot.
+At the end of the day, applications are no one’s fun activity.
+However, if you have big dreams and want to experience the world, post-secondary might be your only shot.
+And choosing post-secondary schools is part of that process.
 Take the applications by storm and show whatever school you apply to why you’re an excellent asset.
 Remember, grades aren’t everything.
-While they look at your academic records, universities do care if you’re a good person.
+While they look at your academic records, schools do care if you’re a good person.
+Choosing post-secondary schools is not be-all-end-all.
 So get out there, get it done, and don’t stress!